Marine border opening to U.S. travellers a relief to Victoria ferry provider - Sooke News Mirror

-Canada’s Border Services Agency announced on Tuesday, Aug.
-24 that fully vaccinated U.S. travellers can arrive on Sept.
-6 to B.C.’s Alaska State Ferry Terminal, Washington State Ferry Terminal, Bellville Street Terminal and Blackball Terminal.
+Canada’s Border Services Agency announced Aug.
+24 that fully vaccinated US travellers can arrive on Sept.
+6 to BC’s Alaska State Ferry Terminal, Washington State Ferry Terminal, Bellville Street Terminal and Blackball Terminal.
 The latter two depart from Victoria’s Inner Harbour.

 As of Sept.
 17, Clipper Vacations will have one sailing on weekdays from Victoria’s Bellville Street Terminal to Seattle at 5 p.m., and round trips on weekends originating in Seattle at 7:30 a.m. and returning from Victoria at 5 p.m., said the ferry line’s CEO David Gudgel.
 Bookings will open on Sept.
 6.